GuillaumeIsabelleX/metazot/README.md

 = 3.0 =

-* New "Zotpress Reference" widget, meant to speed up the process of adding shortcodes to your posts and pages by allowing you to selectively search for ids directly on the add and edit pages.
+* New "Metazot Reference" widget, meant to speed up the process of adding shortcodes to your posts and pages by allowing you to selectively search for ids directly on the add and edit pages.
 * OAuth is now supported, which means that you don't have to go out of your way to generate the required private key for your Zotero account anymore (unless your server doesn't support OAuth, of course).
-* I've changed the way Zotpress's admin splash page loads.
+* I've changed the way Metazot's admin splash page loads.
 Before, the page would hang until finished loading the latest citations from Zotero.
-This is a friendlier way of letting you know what Zotpress is up to.
+This is a friendlier way of letting you know what Metazot is up to.
 * Manual re-caching and clear cache options added, for those who desire to refresh the cache at their leisure.
 * Citations that have URLs will now have their URLs automatically hyperlinked.
 * More IDs and classes added for greater CSS styling possibilities.
-* Improved handling of multiple Zotpress shortcode calls on a single page.
+* Improved handling of multiple Metazot shortcode calls on a single page.
 * Code reduced and refined plugin-wide, which should equal an overall performance improvement.
 * "Order" parameter no longer available, at least for now; see http://www.zotero.org/support/dev/server_api
 * "Forcing cURL" option abandoned.
-If your server supports it, cURL will be used; otherwise, Zotpress will resort to file_get_contents().
+If your server supports it, cURL will be used; otherwise, Metazot will resort to file_get_contents().

 = 2.6.1 =